 For contact information of multilateral development bank representatives in Argentina, see Chapter 9: Contacts, Market Research, and Trade Events.

 At each of the multilateral development banks, the U.S. Department of Commerce has a liaison officer who advocates for U.S. firms and counsels them on multilateral bank opportunities.
 They are a valuable source of information on Multilateral Development Bank funded projects in Argentina.

-The following is the contact information for the U.S. Commercial Service liaisons at the World Bank and Inter-American Development Bank:
+Please see below for the contact information of the U.S. Commercial Service liaisons at the World Bank and Inter-American Development Bank:

 E. Scott Bozek

 Office of the U.S. Executive Director